eddyystop/mithril-components/components/occlusionTable/readme.md

 The number of columns is computed from the length of the first row..
 * `headerRows {fcn | numb | null default 0}`
 The number of leading rows which form the column headings.
+These rows always appear at the top of the table.
 * `pinnedCols {fcn | number | null default 0}`
 The number of pinned leading columns.
 These columns always appear at the left of the table.